 - What to do if a person with a particular type of disability is having difficulty accessing your goods or services

 - How to interact with people with disabilities who use an assistive device, service animal or support person

 - How to use the equipment or assistive devices that may be available at the Mississauga Halton LHIN

 The amount and format of training will be tailored to suit each person’s interactions with the public or his/her involvement in the development of policies, procedures and practices pertaining to the provision of goods and services.
 Staff will also be trained on an ongoing basis when changes are made to these policies, practices and procedures.

 Feedback is welcomed at the Mississauga Halton LHIN as it encourages continuous service improvements.
-Feedback from a member of the public about the delivery of goods and services to persons with disabilities may be given by telephone, in writing, in electronic format or through other methods.
-Information about the feedback process is available to the public by sending an email to: Jeanny.Lau@lhins.on.ca with the subject line tagged "Accesssibility Feedback"
+Feedback from a member of the public about the delivery of goods and services to persons with disabilities may be given in person, in writing, in electronic format and through use of accessible formats including but not limited to TTY, braille, signing with ASL interpretation, or use of support persons.
+The Mississauga Halton LHIN is committed to providing a timely response to requests for alternate formats, and responses to feedback from the public.
+Information about the feedback process is available to the public by sending an email to: firstname.lastname@example.org with the subject line tagged "Accessibility Feedback".

 Availability of Documents Required by the Accessibility

 Documents required by the Accessibility Standards for Customer Service are available upon request.
 When providing a document to a person with a disability, the LHINs will work with the individual to determine options in order to provide the document or the information contained in the document in a format that takes the person’s disability into account.